devops329/devops/instruction/jest/jest.md

 This works if you are creating the instance of the desired object and passing it into the code you are trying to test, but what if you are calling code that internally creates a class?
 This is where mocking out entire modules comes in handy.

 We can mock out the `pipeline.js` module using the `jest.mock` function.
 This will instrument the objects returned from the module so that any code that uses the module will get your mocked version.
-Notice the use of `jest.requireActual` so that you can do partial mocking of the module's objects.
+Notice the use of `jest.requireActual` so that you can still use the original implementation and do a partial mocking of the module's objects if desired.

 ```js
 jest.mock('./pipeline', () => {